GoogleCloudPlatform/microservices-demo/docs/memorystore.md

 ![Architecture diagram with Memorystore](./img/memorystore.png)

 ## Memorystore Deployment
 Online Boutique supports a multi-step automated deployment process for the Memorystore (Redis) variation.
 This process uses Terraform for infrastructure changes and Kustomize for manifest-configuration changes.
-Instructions for the entire automated deployment can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md).
+Instructions for the entire automated deployment can be found at [`/kustomize/README.md`](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/kustomize/README.md).

 Alternatively, to manually set up the required infrastructure yourself, follow the steps outlined in the **Manual Infrastructure Steps** section below.